meelgroup/meelgroup-website/content/publication/CPAIOR21_linmodar/index.md

 highlight: true
 image_preview: ''
 math: true
-publication: In *Proceedings of International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research* (CPAIOR), 2021.
+publication: In *Proceedings of International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research* (CPAIOR)
 publication_types:
 - '1'
 selected: true